Christianization of Iceland: Adoption by arbitration

+Thorgeir, who was himself a pagan priest, according to a myth took his pagan idols and threw them into a large waterfall, which is now known as Waterfall of the Gods (Goðafoss), contrary to popular myth.
+The story of Þorgeir's role in the adoption of Christianity in Iceland is preserved in Ari Þorgilsson's Íslendingabók, however no mention is made of Þorgeir throwing his idols into Goðafoss.
+The legend appears to be a nineteenth-century fabrication.
 The problem of changing religions was thus solved, as people abided by Thorgeir's decision and were baptized.
 Civil war was averted via arbitration.
 Iceland's peaceful adoption is in many ways remarkable, given the decades of civil strife before Norway became fully Christian.
 A likely explanation is that the major gothi chieftains of Iceland preferred to comply with the king of Norway's pressures (and money) and avoid civil strife.

 Once the Church was firmly in control in Iceland, horse meat, infanticide, and pagan rituals practiced in private were banned.
 However, private worship of pagan gods persisted in Iceland for centuries.

-While the formal establishment of Christianity in Iceland occurred by arbitration, the development of a native ecclesiastical structure lagged behind.
-For several decades after the kristnitaka, Iceland had no native bishops, and foreign clerics—often Latin-educated—exercised primary control over Church administration and land.
-This absence of indigenous episcopal authority has been interpreted by some historians as indicative of ongoing local resistance to centralized Latin influence, or at least a hesitance to allow foreign hierarchs uncontested authority.
-Over time, the formalization of diocesan structures brought with it not only spiritual oversight but also legal power, leading to an increase in Church land ownership and influence over Icelandic law.